 All program leaders must:

-- Make travel arrangements in collaboration with the Rutgers-Camden Office of International Students & Global Programs
+- Work collaboratively with the Office of International Students & Global Programs for all logistical and travel planning.

-- Submit their program description, itinerary, course syllabus, and any additional documents to the Office of International Students & Global Programs for posting on the Learning Abroad website and the University's Rutgers Global-Study Abroad catalog (The catalog helps to insure that all participants have complied with health, safety, and other requirements and to facilitate recordkeeping and reporting.)
+- Submit their program description, itinerary, course syllabus, and any additional documents to the Office of International Students & Global Programs for posting on the Learning Abroad website and the application platform.

 - Complete faculty training programs organized by the Office of International Students & Global Programs

-- Comply with all university policies and procedures, including those for risk management
+- Comply with all university policies and procedures, including those for budget and risk management.